caseyngyn/collective_take_home/README.md

 ## Assumptions

-- **The running balance starts at the provided starting balance, defaulting to zero.** If you are reconciling a partial period, enter the prior-period closing ledger balance in the Starting Balance field before clicking Reconcile.
+- **The running balance starts at the provided starting balance, defaulting to zero.** There may be a prior-period closing ledger balance.
 This offsets the running balance by that amount — bank balances are unaffected.
 If left at 0.00 and your export starts mid-period, the opening mismatch warning will fire and all rows may show a consistent offset.

 - **Most common date formats are accepted.** Dates are parsed and normalized to `YYYY-MM-DD` automatically using `python-dateutil`.
 Both files can use different date formats — each date is normalized before matching and sorting.
 If a date cannot be parsed, the row is rejected with a clear error.